Parent page: Server Items

 Example lifecycle states for various revisions of an Item.
 Default Lifecycle Definitions

-Eight default lifecycle definitions are provided.
+NEXUS Server provides eight default lifecycle definitions.
 These default definitions can be used 'as is', or modified to suit company (or personal) requirements.
 New, custom definitions can also be added and configured, as required.

 The default lifecycle definitions are as follows: